ethteck/splat/docs/Configuration.md

 ### hardware_regs

 Use named hardware register symbols by default.
 Those will need to be added to a linker script manually by the user

-## Gamecube-specific options

-### filesystem_path

-Path where the iso's filesystem will be extracted to

 ## Compiler-specific options